COVID-19 has potential to spread during protests, marches, health experts warn

 “My worry is that we’ve already seen this so disproportionately impact black and brown communities in Chicago,” Arwady said.
 “What I want is for all of us, especially those communities, is to get on the other side of COVID here.
 And so if people can do these things that help keep themselves safe, help keep their close contacts safe, it’s in the best interest of them and then really the whole city.”

-Protesters are urged to stay far away from their family member in high coronavirus risk due to diabetes, heart disease, asthma, age or obesity.
+So if protestors have family members who are in a high risk due to diabetes, heart disease, asthma, age or obesity, stay far away from them.

-“I really want people to recognize that over these next 14 days … I don’t want you in close contact with people who have those underlying conditions or people who are over 60 because you have a higher potential than you did previously to spread it,” Arwady said.
+“I really want people to recognize that over these next 14 days – first of all, I don’t want you in close contact with people who have those underlying conditions or people who are over 60 because you have a higher potential than you did previously to spread it,” Arwady said.
 “Nothing has changed about COVID and the problem is the virus doesn’t care what else is going on.
 The virus is just looking for opportunities to spread.”

-Testing in Chicago was halted Monday – even for people with symptoms – as the Illinois Department of public health was concerned about staff and potential patient safety.
-However, the city of Chicago has plenty of testing sites through hospitals and clinics.
+Testing was halted Monday even for people with symptoms as the Illinois Department of public health was concerned about staff and potential patient safety.
+However the city of Chicago has plenty of testing sites through hospitals and clinics.
 If you have symptoms, the message is, “Get tested.”